Bifold Doors Installation Cost

 Bi-fold doors can be very secure depending on the quality of the glazing and locking systems fitted, much like any other type of door.
 They will use toughened safety glass and often a multi-point locking system for peace of mind.

 Bifold doors tend to come in standard sizes to match a wide variety of door openings.
-However, if a standard size won't fit then made to measure bi-fold doors are available though they are of course more expensive.
+However, if a standard size won't fit then made-to-measure bi-fold doors are available though they are of course more expensive.

 A traffic door is a special panel within a bi-fold door that can be opened separately for quick access without opening the whole sliding system (useful in the winter).